ruddyj2/SQL-Audit-Scripts/README.md

     SELECT name, value_in_use FROM sys.configurations
      WHERE configuration_id IN (16391, 102, 400, 1562, 16386, 16385, 16390, 16393)

-Configuration_id 16393 is to check if "Contained Databases Authentication" option is enabled on SQL Server 2012.
-There are some potential security threats associated with contained databases that DBAs have to understand.
-Read more here: [Security Best Practices with Contained Databases](http://msdn.microsoft.com/en-us/library/ff929055.aspx).

-Refer also to this [tip](/sqlservertip/1782/understanding-cross-database-ownership-chaining-in-sql-server/) to understand better the Cross Database Ownership Chaining feature.

 ### CONNECT or other permissions granted to the "guest" user